 Emphysema usually results from exposure to toxins like cigarettes as well as air pollution, dust, chemical fumes, and irritants.
 Older adults are more likely to be affected and many people who have emphysema are not aware that they have it.
+The damage of emphysema cannot be reversed, but treatment may help slow the progression of the disease.

 Infections of the respiratory tract can also destroy lung tissue and thus contribute to the development or worsening of emphysema.
 Likewise, having emphysema increases the likelihood of infection.